qiuosier/Aries/docs/outputs.md

 LoggingConfig(level=logging.INFO).enable()
 ```

 You may also want to output only the log messages from certain packages, for example, your own package.
-This can be archived by using the packages argument, which accepts a list of strings.
+This can be done by using the packages argument, which accepts a list of strings.
 ```
 LoggingConfig(packages=["tests"]).enable()
 ```